2016 St Patrick's Athletic F.C. season

 The 2016 season was St. Patrick's Athletic F.C.'s 87th year in existence and was the Supersaint's 65th consecutive season in the top-flight of Irish football.
 It was the fifth year that Liam Buckley was the team's manager (in his current spell), following replacing Pete Mahon in December 2011.
-The league season was poor from the Saints, finishing 7th, meaning they would be without European football next season for the first time since 2010.
+The league season was poor for the Saints, finishing 7th, meaning they would be without European football next season for the first time since 2010.
 They did however knock Jeunesse Esch out of the Europa League before being narrowly knocked out by Dinamo Minsk of Belarus.
 They also retained their League Cup crown by winning the 2016 League of Ireland Cup by beating Limerick 4–1 at the Markets Field on 17 September 2016.